From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “God-damn-it Vincent!”
 Darwin shouts.
 “Not again.”

 “No!
-That was just a one-time weakness, a man shouldn’t be judged forever for one mistake.
+That was one-time.
+A man shouldn’t be judged forever for one mistake.
 I tell Ilene that all the time but it’s becoming increasingly hard for her to hear me.
 She accuses me of intentionally preventing her from getting pregnant because I’m gonna leave her.
-She actually thinks I’ve developed some secret male contraceptive pill.”
+She thinks I’ve developed some secret male contraceptive pill.”

-Darwin laughs, but not enough to displace the seriousness of the moment.
+Darwin laughs.
 “Guy who comes up with that’s gonna be a billionaire.”

-“Yeah, well it ain’t me.
-There are medical interventions we could try, like IVF, but Ilene’s not there yet, we’re still in the denial and blame me stage.
-Get this though, on the flight down she starts going off like some kind of crazy lady about getting Gwen to be a surrogate.
-But not in a harvest her eggs and put them in Gwen once fertilized form of surrogacy, no, she all about how the baby needs to be conceived naturally; that I have to have sex with Gwen.
-The calculus in her mind is the baby will be three-quarters Issac’s sibling.
+“Well, it ain’t me.
+There are medical interventions, like IVF, but Ilene’s not there yet.
+We’re still in the denial and blame me stage.
+Get this though, on the flight down she starts going off with some kind of crazy lady crap about getting Gwen to be a surrogate.
+Not in a harvest her eggs and put them in Gwen once fertilized form of surrogacy, no, she’s all about how the baby needs to be conceived naturally; that I have to have sex with Gwen.
+The calculus in her mind is the baby will be three-quarter Issac’s sibling.
 I know it’s just desperation talk, but that’s how weird things are getting.”

 “Ha ha,” Vincent scoffs.
-“Here’s the other weird way our crisis is manifesting, lately she’s channeling all her anxiety toward Issac.
-You know dad raised us tough, no slacking, no tolerating bad behavior, discipline a must, responsibility essential.
-Ilene though is taking Issac in the opposite direction and it’s starting to ruin him.
+“It gets worse.
+Lately she’s channeling her anxieties toward Issac.
+You know dad raised us tough.
+No slacking.
+No tolerating bad behavior.
+Discipline a must; responsibility essential.
+Ilene’s taking Issac in the opposite direction and it’s ruining him.
 I try talking to her about how boys need to be raised different but all it does is start a fight.”
-Vincent turns to face his brother, “I’m worried Darwin, worried for me and for Issac that if-” He takes a moment to compose himself.
-“I suggest counseling but that only starts another fight; it’s the one thing we’ve gotten really good at.
-I’ve been hoping a week at your wilderness retreat can help turn things around but as you can see, we’re not off to a rewarding start.”
+Vincent turns to face his brother.
+“I’m worried Darwin, worried for me and for Issac that if-” He takes a moment to compose himself.
+“I suggest counseling but that only starts another fight; it’s the one thing we’ve gotten good at.
+I’ve been hoping a week at your wilderness retreat can help turn things around but as you can see, we’re not off to an encouraging start.”

-Darwin puts his hand on Vincent’s shoulder, “You’re a good father and if you’re not diddling that nurse a good husband.
-Things will work out; you just need to give her time to sort through her tragedy.
-Someone who was once close to me said that when a woman finds out she can’t have kids it’s like a death they need to mourn; you just need to help her work through that process.”
+Darwin puts his hand on Vincent’s shoulder.
+“You’re a good father and if you’re not diddling that nurse, a good husband.
+Things will work out.
+Ilene just needs time to sort through her tragedy.
+Someone close to me once said ‘when a woman finds out she can’t have kids it’s like a death and they need to mourn.’
+Just make sure you’re there for her as she works through her process.”
 Darwin walks back to grab their drinks.
-“And you’re right, a man shouldn’t be judged by his mistakes if he earnestly tries to make amends, we all fall, it’s how we rise that matters, someone’s been reminding me of that lately.”
+He returns handing Vincent his gin & tonic.
+“You’re right, a man shouldn’t be judged by his mistakes if he earnestly tries to make amends.
+We all fall, it’s how we rise that matters.
+Someone’s been reminding me of that lately.”

-“Thanks,” Vincent offers while missing the dark segue in Darwin’s summation.
+Vincent is too caught up in his trauma to recognize the dark drama Darwin’s hinting at.
+“Thanks,” he says.
 “I trust you’ll keep this between us?”

 “Don’t I always?”